 Political strategist Marvin Lewis (Peter Boyle) approaches the young activist Bill McKay (Robert Redford) and asks him to run for senator of California against the Republican incumbent (Don Porter), who’s likely an unbeatable foe.
 Bill’s father was a legendary politician, and his shadow hangs over everything that occurs.
 As his chances for victory improve, Bill tries to retain his ethics within this unscrupulous political arena.

-I’ve never been involved in a campaign, but I can guess that similar heated back-room meetings, awkward public conversations, and ideological compromises occur in real elections.
+I can guess that similar heated back-room meetings, awkward public conversations, and ideological compromises occur in real elections.
 Michael Ritchie employs an effective fly-on-the-wall style that places us behind the scenes and doesn’t overplay the drama.
 Blink and you'll miss one major revelation about Bill's personal corruption that would likely be overplayed in most films.
 Redford and Porter depict believable politicians whose statements lack the polish of more conventional film characters.
 Porter’s Crocker Jarmon might be a conservative blowhard, but this type of guy is very familiar, especially when you consider some of today’s real-life goofballs.

 Looking at the issues in play, it’s surprising that The Candidate was released 40 years ago.
 Writer Jeremy Larner was the primary speechwriter for Eugene McCarthy’s 1968 presidential campaign, and this experience affected the film’s cynical tone.
 Although Bill gives a great speech, his words become hollow and sound more like the typical speeches than his original “shoot from the hip” approach.
 Marvin slowly molds Bill into a professional candidate, a move that helps him win, but it also makes him just another toothless senator.